 In September 2022, supplemental to the Cheakamus Crossing Ambient Air Monitoring Station, WSP started operating and maintaining 4 new PurpleAir (PA) monitors.
-The PA monitors were installed to measure ambient $PM{2.5}$ concentrations adding to the spatial resolution of the monitoring in the neighbourhood. $PM{2.5}$ concentrations monitored during the year of 2022 (with the exception of Air Quality Advisory days due to wildfire smoke) were low.
+The PA monitors were installed to measure ambient PM{2.5} concentrations adding to the spatial resolution of the monitoring in the neighbourhood.
+PM{2.5} concentrations monitored during the year of 2022 (with the exclusion of Air Quality Advisory days due to wildfire smoke) were below BC AAQOs.